 How can I get my illustrations critiqued?

 Bring in your artwork, or copies of it.
 If you work digitally, you can print it out.
 Most art directors now look at your work online.
 If you are an illustrator, you pretty much need to make it available on the Internet.
-We can also set up a computer screen or projector to view and critique your work at our meeting place.
-You can either bring it on a memory stick or we can pull it up online.
-Advance notice may be necessary.
+You can also show it on your laptop or iPad.

 How long will I have to read my story?